Agyeman Badu Akosa: Medical career

 Akosa started his career as a House Officer at the Korle-Bu Teaching Hospital, Accra, Ghana from 1979 to 1980, then went on to start his residency specializing in pathology at the same hospital from 1980 to 1982.
-He moved to the Royal Postgraduate Medical School at Hammersmith Hospital, London to work and understudy as a registrar from 1984 to 1986 then as a senior registrar from 1986 to 1990 at the Hammersmith Hospital.
+He moved to the Royal Postgraduate Medical School at Hammersmith Hospital in London to work and understudy as a registrar from 1984 to 1986, then as a senior registrar from 1986 to 1990 at the Hammersmith Hospital.
 He also worked at the St. Bernard's Hospital, Gibraltar from 1988 to 1990.
 From 1990 to 1995, Akosa worked as a consultant and director at the Whipps Cross Hospital, London.
 In 1996, he returned to Ghana after his work and study experience to work at the Korle-Bu Teaching Hospital as the director of pathology.
 He also worked as the Head of department of Pathology at the University of Ghana Medical School.
-He rose to the rank of professor of Pathology at the University of Ghana Medical school.
+He rose to the rank of professor of pathology at the University of Ghana Medical school.